WELCOME TO NBC-HIS

 We're here to support you and promote the highest standards of hearing healthcare

 Since 1981, we have been the benchmark for standardized tests for measuring the competency of hearing healthcare professionals.
-Ours is the only board certification program in the hearing healthcare profession accredited by the National Commission for Certifying Agencies (NCCA).
+Ours is the only board certification program for hearing aid specialists in the hearing healthcare profession accredited by the National Commission for Certifying Agencies (NCCA).

 We're dedicated to providing a standard of excellence and a strict Code of Ethics among hearing healthcare professionals.
 Over the years we have expanded internationally with affiliates in Australia, Bahrain, Canada, England, Ireland, Israel, Lebanon, Mexico, the Philippines, Saudi Arabia, Scotland, and the United Arab Emirates.
 NBC-HIS board certification is the recognized international competency standard.